folinimarc/os_gis_sandbox/README.md

 # Sandbox configuration

-Various aspects of the sandbox can be configured, this includes ports, usernames, versions and what path on the host to make accessible to JupyterLab-GeoEnv and GeoServer data directory.
+Various aspects of the sandbox can be configured, this includes ports, usernames, versions and names of internal shared folders (for example the shared `sandbox_shared` directory visible in JupyterLab, pgAdmin and GeoServer, and the `provided_content` subfolder seeded with tutorials and data stories).
 The list below shows the variables with their defaults.
 In order to overwrite these variables, create an environment file named simply `.env` in the same directory as the `docker-compose.yml`.
 The environment file should contain one line per variable you wish to overwrite in the form of VARIABLE=VALUE, for example:
 OSGS_POSTGIS_PORT=5433

+The Sandbox hub also exposes a Data Hub card backed by Filebrowser.
+It provides simple upload/download access to the shared Sandbox volume.

 This is the default way docker compose handles environment variables and more information can be found in the